Skip to main content

 Alcohol and cancer: let’s talk

-A guide to help health professionals have conversations about cancer prevention and alcohol with patients
+A guide to help health professionals have conversations about alcohol and cancer prevention with patients

 Alcohol and cancer: let's talk guide